bendahmanmeryem1-lab/air_quality/README.md

 ### Comparison Between Models

 * **Linear Regression**: Provides a transparent and fast baseline; performs competitively given the modest dataset size.
-* **XGBoost**: Slightly higher stability and robustness to feature interactions but with minimal gain in overall accuracy.
+* **XGBoost**: More robust to feature interactions, though in the current experiments it provided no accuracy improvement over the linear baseline.
 * **Residual analysis** confirms that both models predict moderate concentrations well but tend to **underestimate high-pollution events**, suggesting that additional temporal and meteorological features could help capture extremes.

 Overall, both models deliver consistent and interpretable results, forming a solid baseline for future optimization and deployment.